 Description

-No Dust Jacket.2.
-The Ambassadors
+No Dust Jacket.

 Description

-Classic Novel by Henry James3.
-Washington Square Henry James - Washington Square - 1971 Collector's Edition Easton Press Leather (Masterpieces of American Literature)
+3. Washington Square Henry James - Washington Square - 1971 Collector's Edition Easton Press Leather (Masterpieces of American Literature)

 4. THE PORTRAIT OF A LADY (Easton Press Classic Library)